Asma-Jamshidian2007/Asma-Jamshidian2007/README.md

 ![Profile banner](https://i.imgur.com/VNP2tTx.gif)

 ## ⭐ - Introduction
 > Hello!
-My name is Asma Jamshidian.
+My name is Asma.
 > I'm started the field of computer and technology at 16.
 > I like working as debuger || web developer || secority expert in a company.
 > I'm currently studing computer at Ariana Technical and Vocational School!